AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2025/2025-07-26-story-points-arent-problem/story-points-arent-problem.md

 That’s not how story points work.
 They’re not about time.

 A 3-point story might take one day or more than a week.
-I know you dont want to hear it but It doesn't matter.
+I know you dont want to hear it but it doesn't matter.

 Story points should reflect the **complexity** of the task.

 Here’s a better way to think about them:

-### 1 Point: "No-Brainer" Tasks
+### 1 Point

 **Potential Traits:** No unknowns, low risk, minimal code changes.